 These cells are particularly valued in the biotechnology and pharmaceutical industries for the production of recombinant proteins and viruses for gene therapy and vaccine development.
 The adaptation to suspension culture allows for easier scalability and simplifies the harvesting process, making it more suitable for commercial-scale bioprocessing.
 The HEK293 suspension-adapted cell line supports various viral production systems, including adenovirus, lentivirus, and adeno-associated virus (AAV), which are pivotal in therapeutic applications and research.

 Overall, the HEK293 suspension-adapted cell line is a crucial tool in the fields of molecular biology and bioprocessing, providing a versatile platform for the production of various biologically active molecules.
-Its ease of genetic manipulation and ability to produce proteins that are correctly folded and post-translationally modified according to human cell patterns make it an indispensable resource in many advanced therapeutic and research settings.
+Its ease of genetic manipulation and ability to produce proteins that are correctly folded and post-translationally modified according to human cell pattes make it an indispensable resource in many advanced therapeutic and research settings.

 Gender